Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

-There aren’t any cliché jumpscares, but it will scare you to some degree.
+There aren’t any cliché jumpscares, but Dead Set will scare you to some degree.
 An intriguing, spellbinding story is what this show aims for, and it delivers in an emphatic fashion.

 Since it’s beautifully vehement, gorehounds will have a lot to feast their eyes on.
 A good mixture of violence and some dark humor makes for an entertaining show that’ll keep you hooked until the very last moment.

-The story follows Elliot, a cyber security engineer, who can hack into almost anything using his unbelievable skills.
+The story of Mr. Robot follows Elliot, a cybersecurity engineer, who can hack into almost anything using his unbelievable skills.
 He looks perfect on the outside.
 Delve deeper and you’ll find out that his world is falling apart.
 He sees people who aren’t here, talks to himself a little too much, and sometimes, forgets his own identity.
 What’s real and what’s not?